 Sheffield Eurosession is open to all.
 Anyone who wants to play can lead a tune or join in at their own level and the musicians are always happy to take requests for dances.
 The session is run by a small group of volunteers.
 If you’d like to offer help or make suggestions, please do so!
-Sheffield Eurosessioners are willing explore any kind of dance originating within Europe, without being too fussy about how to define this.
-Sessions so far have been influenced by Breton, French, Scandinavian, Klezmer, Basque and Bulgarian traditions.
+Sheffield Eurosession is aligned with both traditional and balfolk styles and we are willing explore \any kind of dance originating within Europe, without being too fussy about how to define this.
+Sessions so far have been influenced by Breton, French, Portuguese, Scandinavian, Klezmer, Basque and Bulgarian traditions.

 Sessions are normally monthly, starting at 8pm if there’s a themed pre-session workshop, or 8:30pm if not, and the evenings continue to 11pm and beyond.